 Day rates and numbers of days for key staff should be provided.
 Costs should be broken down to show the time allocated to each part of the project.
 Please itemise other costs including material / equipment costs.
 Please detail any assumptions made when pricing for any aspects of this tender

-It is anticipated that this contract will be awarded for a period of 6 months to end no later than 31/12/2023.
-Prices will remain fixed for the duration of the contract award period.
-We may at our sole discretion extend this contract to include related or further work.
-Any extension shall be agreed in advance of any work commencing and may be subject to further competition.

 Suppliers should email invoices to APinvoices-NEG-U@gov.sscl.com or post them to: